 The key to a delicious Sweet Onion Tart is using the best onions.
 I like the Texas Sweet Onions available in spring.
 It also works with Vidalia, Maui onions, etc. Just beware of onions that are starting to sprout.

-Sweet Onion Tart
+Easy Cheese and Onion Tart